 Director General’s Office

 Lynda has been the Director General of the MAVA Foundation since 2010 and continues to believe she has the best job in the world.
 She is responsible for implementing the strategy of the foundation and leading the secretariat team.
 Since joining the foundation, Lynda has overseen a complete reshaping of MAVA including changes at the levels of the board, staff, strategy, processes, project selection, and communications.
 Lynda led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion which has become a major focus of its work.
 Given the end of MAVA’s grant-making in 2022, Lynda is now leading the team to ensure the greatest impact of funds invested as well as ensuring the sustainability of work in our areas of interest even after MAVA’s closure.
 Lynda is deeply invested in developing the leaders the world needs now and tomorrow to meet the global challenges we face.
 She has an IDC/EMCC coaching certificate as well as an ACC accreditation from the International Coaching Federation and has coached and mentored several dozen people throughout her career.
 She has overseen the development of two different leadership development programmes and has developed and delivered trainings in leadership, team building, negotiations, conflict within teams, and change management.
 Before joining the foundation, Lynda spent 13 years with WWF International in Switzerland.
 She brought with her the experience of managing and directing global strategies for all aspects of office operations in the WWF Network and developing performance tools for its offices.
 Prior to that, she spent five years in charge of WWF leadership and organisational development.
 Lynda began her career as a San Francisco stockbroker and then earned an MBA from the Walter A. Haas School of Business at the University of California, Berkeley.
-Her two private-life passions are literature and travel.
 She is American and Swiss and has two grown sons.
 Lynda acts as President of the Board of Partners for a New Economy and the Prespa Ohrid Nature Trust (PONT).
 She is also on the board of the African Leadership University and Partners for a New Economy.